 No. Florida has rules regarding the individuals who may serve as Personal Representative.
 If your nominee does not qualify under those rules, the court may reject him/her and name someone else.
-For example, a close family member may be your Personal Representative, regardless of whether that individual lives in Florida.
-But if you appoint a non-relative, such as a close friend, the individual must reside in Florida.
+For example, under Florida law, a close family member may be your Personal Representative, regardless of whether that individual lives in Florida.
+But if you appoint a non-relative, such as a friend, the individual must reside in Florida.
 Your personal representative must not have been convicted of a felony, and must be age 18 or older.

 8. My personal representative under my will has immediate authority to start distributing assets.

 No. The court must approve your choice of personal representative and must issue “letters of administration” that authorize him/her to act on behalf of your estate.
 Even then, your personal representative cannot begin distributing your assets to your beneficiaries without first accomplishing other tasks, such as furnishing a list of your assets, notifying and paying creditors, etc.

 9. The Probate Court erases my debts when I pass away.

 No. On the contrary.
 One of the purposes of probate is to ensure that creditors are paid.
 Your personal representative will have to demonstrate to the court that efforts have been made to notify creditors so that they have the opportunity to file a claim against the estate.

 10. The Probate Court can order the sale of my home to satisfy creditors.